goktugsahinol/PIC16F877A-Temperature-Humidity-AHT11/README.md

-# PIC16F877A-Temperature-Humidity-AHT11
+# PIC16F877A Temperature and Humidity Measurement using AHT10 Sensor

-PIC16F877A microcontroller project for measuring temperature and humidity using the AHT10 sensor via I2C communication, displaying data on a 16x2 LCD.
+This project demonstrates interfacing the AHT10 temperature and humidity sensor with the PIC16F877A microcontroller using I2C communication.
+The temperature and humidity data is displayed on a 16x2 LCD.
+The project is written in CCS C and suitable for embedded systems learners.